Recently this mag has been asked for advice from users suffering from suspected PHISHING spam mail.

 Use free Cloud accounts to back-up or even synchronise accounts.
-Amazon use Cloud with Kindle and offer a free 5gb, Microsoft offer free Cloud using their mail sign-in; Apple do too.
+Amazon use Cloud with Kindle and offer a free 5gb, Microsoft offer free Cloud using their mail sign-in; Google gmail offers 15Gb free.
+Apple offer iCloud.
 Its a useful intermediate stop for your files.
-Its becoming very widespread in its use, often you dont know.
+Its becoming very widespread in its use, often you dont realise.

 With Microsoft Cloud OneDrive you can access the latest versions of MS Office for free (Lite Versions but still very useful).
 It saves what you've done into its Cloud but you can download back to you when you want.